 A must read for all Calvinists is the book “No Place for Sovereignty” by R.K.
-McGregor.
-It is one of the best reads on reformed theology I have ever read thus far, and that includes The Potter’s Freedom by Dr. White.
-In his book, McGregor demonstrates a fundamental flaw with Arminianism’s idea of free-will and actually destroys the very concept it tries to protect.
-This argument not only refutes the free-will idea, but it also establishes a wonderful platform to accurately present and describe the reformed position on anthropology which is often grossly characterized by those not in the community.
+McGregor Wright.
+It is one of the best reads on reformed theology I have read thus far, even considering The Potter’s Freedom by Dr. White.
+In his book, Wright demonstrates a fundamental flaw with Arminianism’s idea of free-will, and how it actually destroys the very concept it tries to protect.
+This argument not only refutes the free-will idea, but it also establishes a wonderful platform to accurately present and describe the reformed position on anthropology, which is often grossly mischaracterized by those not in the community.

 “but you shall say to me, why does He still find fault, for who can resist His will?”
 (19)